plutopulp/rheo/docs/IDEAS.md

 # Ideas

-Here's what we're thinking about for future versions.
-None of this is promised, just possibilities to explore before commiting them to the [roadmap](ROADMAP.md).
+A bank of ideas that aren't in the [roadmap](ROADMAP.md) yet.
+These may or may not become part of the roadmap.
+Once something moves to the roadmap, it gets removed from here.

-## What's Next
+## Future Possibilities

-### Multi-Segment Downloads
+### CLI Expansion

-Splitting large files into parallel chunks could significantly speed up downloads. e.g. downloading a 1GB file as eight 125MB segments simultaneously rather than one long stream.
-We'd need to handle segment merging, adaptive chunk sizing based on file size, and tracking progress for each segment independently.
+Beyond v0.2.0's batch downloads and resume support, we're considering:

+- Config management commands (`rheo config show/set`)
+- Download history and statistics commands
+- Package system (grouped downloads with metadata)
+- Queue management (pause/resume/cancel specific downloads whilst running)

 ### Proxy and Header Support

-Adding HTTP/HTTPS proxy configuration and custom headers would let you route downloads through corporate proxies or add authentication tokens.
-Per-download overrides would be useful for different sources needing different credentials.
-Although the current system does support injecting custom aiohttp clients.
+Adding support for HTTP client configuration.
+Whilst you can currently inject custom aiohttp clients, having an API for this may be more convenient:

+- Custom HTTP headers per download
+- Cookie support
+- HTTP/HTTPS proxy configuration
+- Proxy authentication
+- Per-download configuration overrides

-### CLI Expansion
+### Automation Features

-The CLI currently handles single downloads well enough.
-We're considering batch downloads from files, resuming interrupted downloads, and retrying failed ones.
-Maybe some basic config management (`rheo config show/set`).
-Do wanna keep it simple enough for the time being though.
+Ideas that might be useful but aren't priorities:

+- Download scheduling (start at specific time or recurring downloads, i.e. cron-jobs)
+- Skip existing files option (check if file exists before downloading)
+- Cloud storage integration (upload to S3, GCS, etc. after download)
+- Adaptive chunk sizes depending on speed
+- Memory usage optimisation for very large files

+These are all technically feasible but need careful thought about scope and complexity.

 ## What We Won't Do

 Things we've explicitly decided against:

-- No GUI application (CLI and library only)
+- GUI application (CLI and library only)
-- No Full web UI (wrong focus)
+- Web-based UI (wrong focus for a library-first tool)
-- No video streaming or transcoding
+- Video streaming or transcoding
-- No file hosting service
+- File hosting service
-- No social features or anything like that
+- Social features or anything like that
 - Multi-user systems
-- Captcha solving.
-It's too niche, a moving target and not core library responsibility.
-The library is for downloading given a URL, not for getting the url in the first place.
+- Captcha solving (too niche, moving target, not core library responsibility)
-- Account management (credential storage) for file hosting services (e.g. RapidShare, Mega etc..)
+- Account management for file hosting services (e.g. RapidShare, Mega etc..)
+- Container/link decryption (library is for downloading given a URL, not extracting URLs)

 ## Design Decisions